Kika Mirylees

 Kika Mirylees (born Christina Kika Le Fleming Mirylees; 23 September 1953) is a South African-born British actress and councillor.
-She is best known for her roles as Julie Johnston in Bad Girls, Doc Newton in Red Dwarf and Hazel Hobbs in EastEnders.
+She is best known for her roles as Fliss in Not Going Out and Julie Johnston in Bad Girls, Doc Newton in Red Dwarf and Hazel Hobbs in EastEnders.

-Career
+Acting career

 Mirylees played Angela Snow in The Darling Buds of May, Flora McInnes in Strathblair, and Doc Newton in Red Dwarf.
 Her guest roles include Zola Zbzewski in Jonathan Creek, Sylvana Watson in Taggart, Maria Huntly in The Bill, and Barbara Wells in Casualty.
 In the 1980s she played Carinna in Lovejoy.
 Mirylees is also known for her role as Julie Johnston in Bad Girls.
 She played the role from the first episode, in 1999, to the final episode, in December 2006.
 On 5 January 2007, it was announced on GMTV that Mirylees had joined EastEnders as Hazel Hobbs, the mother of Garry.
 She made her first appearance in the soap on 10 April 2007 and her last on 24 April 2008.
 In late 2007, she appeared in an episode of the sitcom Not Going Out as a snobby character called Fliss.